FouadAkhtar/Stock_vs_Orders/README.md

 ## Automated Report Generation:
 Personalized PDF reports were created for each shop, incorporating details such as shop name, manager names, title, contact details, emails, and mobile numbers.
 The reports were stored in a designated folder, and their paths were converted using loops for direct referencing.

-## Quarto Document Creation:
+## R Markdown Document Creation:
-A quarto document was utilized to compile a detailed analysis report.
+A markdown document was utilized to compile a detailed analysis report.
 Information from the Excel sheet, including shop names, manager names, and contact details, was dynamically retrieved.
 The document included a full description of the analysis, statistical measures, and insights gained.

 ## Communication Channels: